Carliquiss/easy_pwn_guide/no_canary/README.md

 # Easy Simple Buffer Overflow
-_Just some tips to remeber how to resolve easy buffer overflows_
+_Just some tips to remeber how to resolve easy buffer overflows.
+This challenge is from the amstrong2020 CTF_

 ## Steps 📝
 **1. Check the typical "win" or "flag" function on the binary with gdb (it's recommended to have [PEDA](https://github.com/longld/peda) installed to see registers and the program instructions in a prettier way).**